 I decided to go to an open day, where Roehampton put an emphasis on how I didn’t need any background knowledge to start this degree as the first year would be accommodated to students of different levels.
 Despite this, when I first started I was still really nervous to be surrounded by people who knew so much more than me.
 Instead of this putting me off, I felt the need to push through, and the friends I had made on my course helped me during my coursework when I was too nervous to go to the lecturers.

 I think the benefit of starting university with no prior knowledge in classics stems from the pure interest by the student.
 I had no knowledge but was really interested, so I found myself looking everywhere and drinking in all of the information about the Greeks and Romans.
-The university teaching process also works well with no knowledge as you are not spoon fed all of the information, so when a lecturer states something, you have more questions in which you can develop within essays.
+The university teaching process also works well with no knowledge as you are not spoon-fed all of the information, so when a lecturer states something, you have more questions which you can develop within essays.
 Why did that author feel the need to write about that period?
-Why did the ancient Greeks not view this the way we do now, or differently to Romans?
+Why did the ancient Greeks not view this the way we do now, or differently from the Romans?
 I believe that the innocence of the degree helped me build my essays as I did not take certain facts for granted, thus would reference better, and I would expand on my evidence more naturally.

 Rebecca Dillon firstname.lastname@example.org